Introduction

 PATCO started its business activities by borrowing 500,000/- loan amount from PARC during 2008 which was paid back within a year.
 Technology multiplication and marketing activity started during the initial phase were converged into full fledge in nine business scenarios within 2 to 3 years.
 The business scenarios were first presented internally to the Executive Committee (EC) of the Council and subsequently to PARC Board of Governance (BOG) for approval.The business scenarios served as a stepping stone for entering into a different kind of partnership among scientists, companies, distributors, traders and other business partners at national and international level.

-PSDP Pulses Project Provision of quality seed 17 In Progress
+PSDP Pulses Project Provision of quality seed 17 Completed

-Punjab Seed Corporation Provision of basic and pre-basic seeds 18 Jan 2018
+Punjab Seed Corporation Provision of basic and pre-basic seeds 18 Completed

 PEPSI COLA Lab testing services 8 December 2021

-Research & Development Foundation (RDF) Tharparker Smart Agriculture with respect to climate change (Capacity building consultancy for Sindh Agriculture Department Staff ) 2.3 Nov 2019
+Research & Development Foundation (RDF) Tharparker Smart Agriculture with respect to climate change (Capacity building consultancy for Sindh Agriculture Department Staff ) 2.3 Completed

 Agency Name Collaboration PKR Million Duration